-- 1. Assigned exercises (e.g., cause of earthquakes, origin of the Cascade Mountain chain) are to be completed by students outside of class and turned in for evaluation and grading. - 2.
+- 1. Assigned exercises (e.g., cause of earthquakes, cause of beach erosion) are to be completed by students outside of class and turned in for evaluation and grading. - 2.
 Summarize the pertinent information from videos on key areas of study. - 3.
 Essay assignment such as describing the meandering in the Santa Clara River.